andrew/open-source-metrics/README.md

 - Ratio of self-reviews vs non-self-reviews
 - Ratio of self-merges vs non-self-merges
 - Lines of code added/removed
+- Number of files changed
 - Average time to first response
+- Number of new pull request authors

 ### Discussion/Mailing list Metrics